hl7au/au-fhir-base/pages/_includes/au-medicationrequest-intro.md

 * [AMT Medicines](https://healthterminologies.gov.au/fhir/ValueSet/australian-medication-1) - Australian Medicines Terminology, national drug terminology
 * [MIMS Package](https://www.mims.com.au/index.php) - commonly used medicine coding

-When supplying a medicationReference, extensions about the medication itself are not be used here.
-Such extensions may be referenced from the Medication resource.

 #### Examples
 [Prescription for Stribild  with concurrent supply](MedicationRequest-medicationrequest-example1.html)